aptos-labs/developer-docs/docs/sdks/new-ts-sdk/fetch-data-from-chain.md

 ## Use namespace

 The `Aptos` class holds different namespaces related to the query operation we seek to do.
 For example, all `account` related queries are under the `aptos.account` namespace.
-Once we intiate the `Aptos` class, all namespaces will be available for as with autocomplete along with all the possible API functions.
+Once we initiate the `Aptos` class, all namespaces will be available for as with autocomplete along with all the possible API functions.

-Thought we dont need to specify the namespace when making a query, it can be beneficial while developing.
+Thought we don't need to specify the namespace when making a query, it can be beneficial while developing.

 ```ts
 const aptos = new Aptos()